allanmcrae/pkglint/README.md

 ```
 anyelf              : Check for ELF files to see if a package should be 'any' architecture
+elfpaths            : Check about ELF files outside some standard paths.
 rpath               : Verifies correct and secure RPATH for files.
 ```